wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Js/js01_1_help_as.md

 ## Android Studio

 ### I.Structure of  UPSDK JavaScriptPlugin
-Regarding to Android Studio or Gradle built project, UP ADSDK suggests it should be import by other main project in  *.aar  format.
+Regarding to Android Studio or Gradle built project, UPSDK suggests it should be import by other main project in  *.aar  format.
 Download UPSDK CppPlugin( [Android-JsSDK](http://ads-sdk-doc.haloapps.com/docs/show/13 "SDK下载页面") UPSDK JsPlugin)You will see the structure of directory when you unzip it:

 ![as-1-1](http://docs.upltv.com/uploads/201805/5af3e11a11839_5af3e11a.png "as-1-1")

 > The UPSDK JsPlugin main package is named`UPAdsSdk_Js_x.x.xx_dex.aar`.

-- `AndroidStudio`
+- `Android Studio`
-   This directory mainly contains the ad dependency library files required for AndroidStudio.
+   This directory mainly contains the ad dependency library files required for Android Studio.
 - `js`
    This directory mainly contains some *.js source files for bridging the current Cocos2d-X js project with the UPSDK interface .
 - `Eclipse`